 Asheville is a city far different from most.
-With more variety than most other towns in Western North Carolina (and even more than many larger cities in the southeast United States), there isn’t ever a shortage of things to do in Asheville, NC.
+With more variety than most other towns in Western North Carolina (and even more than many larger cities in the southeast United States), there isn’t ever a shortage of attractions, activities, and fun things to do in Asheville, NC.
 First, you’ll want to check what the weather in Asheville will be like in order to plan accordingly.
 But don’t fret!
 Asheville has all kinds of activities to accommodate for rain and shine.
 From trendy nightlife activities to the adventurous outdoors, there’s a little something here for everyone.

 Classic Asheville Entertainment